課程

 詳細を見る MIMA Search

-This course introduces qualitative research methods and provides hands on opportunities to experience research practice, focusing on five major qualitative research approaches (narrative approach, phenomenology, grounded theory, ethnography, case study).
+This course introduces qualitative research methods and provides hands on opportunities to experience research practice, focusing on interviewing.
 It involves thorough discussions of qualitative research methodology including its nature, design, data collection procedures, and conceptualization.
-The course further familiarizes students with and guides them through the process of conducting their own pilot study related to each student s discipline and interests.
-At the end of this course, students will be able to: 1. define what qualitative research and data are 2. design effective qualitative research in relation to their research questions 3. collect and organize qualitative data under ethical consent practices 4. analyze qualitative data and ensure its validity 5. report their conceptualization of qualitative data as research findings
+The course further familiarizes students with and guides them through the process of conducting their own pilot study including interview data collection and analysis related to each students' discipline and interests.
+At the end of this course, students will be able to: 1. define what qualitative research and data are 2. design effective qualitative research in relation to their research questions 3. collect and organize qualitative interview data under ethical consent practices 4. analyze qualitative data and ensure its validity 5. report their conceptualization of qualitative data as research findings

 時間割コードを開く